aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 ---------------
 ### Removing the application
 ---------------
+Important Note:
+* Ensure that S3 buckets are empty before removing the application stack.
+* Quicksight dashboards and datasets can be deleted manually via the console.
+* Follow similar process for removing the management front end.

-To remove the demo application, open the AWS CloudFormation Console, click the **LookoutVisionServerlessApp** project then right-click and select "*Delete Stack*".
+To remove the application, open the AWS CloudFormation Console, click the **LookoutVisionServerlessApp** project then right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "*Events*" tab.
 Once the stack deletion is complete, the status will change from "*DELETE_IN_PROGRESS*" to "*DELETE_COMPLETE*".
 It will then disappear from the list.

-Important Note:
-Ensure that S3 buckets are empty before removing the application stack.

-Follow similar process for removing the management front end.
+To remove the management front end, follow the steps listed [here](https://github.com/aws-samples/amazon-lookout-for-vision-demo#removing-the-demo-application)

-Quicksight dashboards and datasets can be deleted manually via the console.

 ## Contributing